 A4.568F Reasonable excuse—personal difficulties

-This commentary discusses when various personal difficulties might constitute a reasonable excuse.
+For an overview of the concept of reasonable excuse, see A4.568.
+This article discusses when various personal difficulties might constitute a reasonable excuse.

 Can pressure of work be a reasonable excuse?

-HMRC's position is that they will not normally accept pressure of work alone as a reasonable excuse for failure to notify, failure to file on time or failure to pay on time1.
-They also state that, 'a taxpayer claiming to be busy with other matters yet able to meet those obligations would not have a reasonable excuse for neglecting his tax obligations'2.
+HMRC's position is that it will not normally accept pressure of work alone as a reasonable excuse1.
+HMRC also states that, 'a taxpayer claiming to be busy with other matters yet able to meet those obligations would not have a reasonable excuse for neglecting his tax obligations'2.

 Broadly speaking, HMRC's position has been endorsed by the First-tier Tribunal and its predecessors.
-The taxpayer is expected to organise his working life so that they have adequate time to attend to their tax affairs.
-The Tribunal's approach was summed up in the late filing case GR8Green Ltd3.
+The taxpayer is expected to organise their working life so that they have adequate time to attend to their tax affairs.
+The Tribunal's approach was summed up in the late filing case GR8Green3.
 The judge cited an earlier decision to the effect that: